Every home improvement project calls for thinking ahead. That’s a given!

 Does hiring a professional site preparation contractor mean you’ll need to break the bank before your new shed even arrives?
 Not at all!
 By specializing in one type of work, a dedicated shed pad installer can cut other costs.
 Doing the same type of work on a regular basis means they can work more efficiently and buying supplies in bulk allows them to cut down on material costs.
 Read on for an idea of typical shed pad costs.

-Coming in at a little under $5.50 per square foot, this pad is large enough for a shed with 8’x12’ dimensions.
+Starting a bit under $9.00 per square foot, this pad is large enough for a shed with 8’x12’ dimensions.

 Generally, the bigger your shed pad, the lower the cost per square foot.
-This pad is large enough for an entire garage and starts under $3.20 per square foot!
+This pad is large enough for an entire prefab garage and starts around $5.00 per square foot.

 As you can see there are very affordably priced options for gravel shed pads!
-In fact, you can download the entire Site Preparations price sheet here!
-You can also contact us for a custom quote, and we will personally assist you in calculating how much your own shed site prep will cost!
+In fact, you can request a sheet with sample prices from Site Prep here for an idea of what some common shed foundation sizes cost!
+You can also contact us for a custom quote, and we will personally assist you in calculating how much your own shed site prep will cost if you have it done professionally!